 \section{Checking the conditions of Theorem \ref{theom1}}

-In this section, we will show how the condition in Theorem \ref{theom1} holds for some common activation functions.
-We first recall the definition of a traditional dual activation function, say $\hat{\varphi}$, associate with $\varphi$ in \cite[Sect.~4.2]{NIPS2016ab}:
+In this section, we will demonstrate how the conditions in Theorem \ref{theom1} hold for several common activation functions.
+First, we recall the definition of a traditional dual activation function, denoted $\hat{\varphi}$, associated with $\varphi$ in \cite[Sect.~4.2]{NIPS2016ab}: